lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   - we create it sampling from a normal distribution with mean zero
   - parameters to specify: standard deviation `sd`, number of samples `n`
 - **How to check whether there is randomness in autocorrelation**:
-  - calculates the correlation between the time series and a lagged version of itself!
+  - `acf()` calculates the correlation between the time series and a lagged version of itself!
   - y-axis = ACF, x-axis = lag (–> How many steps was the time series shifted?)
   - **at lag 0, ACF = 1 (this is always the case, because by definition $c_{0,n}/c_{0,n} =1$)**; **at other lags, ACF = 0 **
     - in reality, ACF at other lags would not be exactly = 0 but close enough to zero